 As you read this itinerary, you will see how we explored the city, embarked on a river cruise, musical tour, sightseeing walking tour, and of course enjoyed dining and had a relaxed weekend.

 Visiting Vienna, along with Salzburg?
 Read our top 10 things to see in Vienna

 On your first day in Salzburg, consider visiting the Red Bull Hangar or the Hangar 7.
 It is an exhibition hall, located in the Salzburg Airport Terminal.
-Hangar Salzburg is the perfect way to start exploring the city, if you are flying into Salzburg or staying in the West end of the city.
+Hangar Salzburg is the perfect way to start exploring the city if you are flying into Salzburg or staying in the West end of the city.

 Hangar 7’s building is a unique architectural creation and it houses some of the historic Flying Bull aircraft and Red Bull/Formula 1 race cars.

-If race cars are not your thing, and you love history like we do, then head to the old town or the centrum.
-The old town is located 4 kilometres away from the Salzburg airport.
+If race cars are not your thing, and you love history as we do, then head to the old town or the centrum.
+The old town is located 4 kilometres away from Salzburg airport.
 Salzburg public transport buses are available from the airport (costs Euro 2.50) or you can take a taxi.
 You will arrive in the city centre in 10-20 minutes, depending on your mode of transportation.

 Our prime interest here was the Hohensalzburg Fortress.
 And you can see why.

 Considered as an emblem to the city of Salzburg, this stunning fortress sits on a hill-top – Festungsburg.
 It is also one of the largest and oldest (900 years +) castles in Europe.
 It is very well-maintained and offers amazing views of Salzburg.